 What are the trends that you think will influence your domain in 2017?

-Thank you Connie for giving us an insight in your life as an unconventional creative!
+Thank you, Connie, for giving us an insight into your life as an unconventional creative!